 America’s Electricity Generation Capacity, 2019 Update

-The twlefth annual report on current and forthcoming electricity generation capacity in America by types of fuel, location, and ownership type.
-Currently, America has over 1.2 million megawatts of generation capacity.
+The twelfth annual report on current and forthcoming electricity generation capacity in the United States by type of fuel, location, and ownership.
+Currently, the U.S. has more than 1.2 million megawatts of generation capacity.
 The largest fuel source is natural gas, accounting for over 44 percent of all generation capacity.
 Coal, with a share of just over 22 percent of capacity, is the second largest capacity source.
 Nuclear, hydro, and wind together account for over 25 percent of capacity.
 Natural gas will continue to be the top fuel source in the near and distant future, followed by wind.